 Certification of the Environmental Impact Report.
 The 1993 Specific Plan was consolidated with an environmental impact report, and the proposed Specific Plan Amendment #3 is consolidated with a Subsequent EIR that builds upon the original 1993 documents.
 Both EIRs provide a range of mitigation measures that will eliminate or reduce potentially significant environmental impacts.
 These "conditions" or mitigation measures are incorporated into the Specific Plan and into project discretionary actions as formal conditions of approval (including policy and implementation programs).
-The SEIR must be certified by the Board of Supervisors prior to taking action on proposed Specific Plan Amendment #3.
+The SEIR must be certified by the Board of Supervisors prior to taking action on the proposed Specific Plan Amendment #3.
 Certification of the EIR is a separate action from approval of the project.

 Actions associated with the Specific Plan.
 (1) The proposed Specific Plan Amendment #3 will be the subject of a public hearing and recommendation from the Planning Commission, and a public hearing and action by the Board of Supervisors.
 The County may deny approval of the proposed Specific Plan Amendment #3, it may approve the amended Plan as submitted, or it may approve a modified version of the amended Specific Plan.
 If the County takes action to approve the proposed Plan Amendment #3 or a modified version of the amended Plan, and if the SEIR identifies one or more significant and unavoidable impacts, the Board must then adopt a Statement of Overriding Considerations explaining why the impacts and mitigations have been approved despite the fact that significant and unavoidable impacts remain.
 (2) The Specific Plan district was adopted for this project site as part of the 1993 approvals, and will remain valid whether the current proposed amendment #3 is approved or denied.
 (3) Modifications to the tentative parcel map (to adjust the boundaries and acreage of the four parcels) must be approved by the Planning Commission.

 Approval of a Mitigation Monitoring and Reporting Program (MMRP) with assignment of enforcement responsibility in conformance with the Mono County Environmental Handbook.
 If the SEIR identifies mitigation measures, the approval of the Specific Plan may incorporate some or all of those measures.
-If the Mmitigation measures are a part of Specific Plan Amendment #3 and the project approval, the County and proponent must enter into a program that provides for monitoring and enforcement of the adopted measures, identifies implementation time frames, The program must also assigns compliance responsibility and provides performance measures where applicable.
-The Tioga Specific Plan Amendment #3 MMRP is provided in FSEIR §6.0.
+If the mitigation measures are a part of the project approval, the County and proponent must enter into a program that provides for monitoring and enforcement of the adopted measures.
+The program must also assign compliance responsibility.

-7.4.3 ENVIRONMENTAL SETTING
+4.4.3 ENVIRONMENTAL SETTING

-7.4.3.1 Mono County and Lee Vining Setting
+4.4.3.1 Mono County and Lee Vining Setting